 The Youth Policy Institute, a lead Promise Zone designee, offers afterschool and summer enrichment programs at under-performing schools throughout the Promise Zone, and is the largest high school after-school provider in California.

-For questions about Promise Zone Arts, please email Heber Rodriguez, with DCA’s Marketing and Development Division, or call 213.202.5549.
+For questions about Promise Zone Arts, please email Heber Rodriguez, with DCA’s Marketing, Development, Design, and Digital Research Division, or call 213.202.5549.

 Promise Zone Arts is made possible through the generous support of the National Endowment for the Arts Our Town initiative, which encourages collaboration from the public and private sectors to strategically shape the physical and social character of a neighborhood, town, city, or region around arts and cultural activities.